TaylorCoons/serial-plotter/README.md

 ## Purpose

-The arduino serial plotter for the newer versions has had a sever regression including:
+The arduino serial plotter for the newer versions have had a sever regression including:
  - Allowing only 50 datapoints to be displayed compared to the previous 200
  - Not releasing the serial port resources when the serial plotter is closed
  - Not storing the board type and baud as a user preference